 Traditional cross-platform tech stack

-Cross-platform mobile development saves you a ton of time by allowing you to build for iOS and Android from a common language, rather than creating two completely separate apps.
+Cross-platform mobile development saves you time by allowing you to build for iOS and Android from a common language, rather than creating two completely separate apps.
 You still may have to build some components twice, depending on your tech stack.

 Recommended mobile app tech stack